jgmachine/Chromebook-Inventory/README.md

+# Chromebook Inventory - Google Apps Script
 Some parts of this script are not efficient or not working 100% properly.
 It's worked good enough for what I've needed it to do, I don't work with javascript much, and with time being scarce, I've just left it as is, as it gets the job done.
+While this works fine for me, you should use this at your own risk.

-# Requirements
+## Requirements
 - A Google workspace domain with managed chromebooks
 - Privileges to access the Google Admin SDK API (Super Admin or other with appropriate permissions)

-# Installation Instructions
+## Installation Instructions

 - Create a new Google Sheet
 - In the top row create the following in cell's A-P